finanalyst/collection/README.md

 as for Setup

 > **return object**
-as for the render plugin
+as for the compilation plugin

 ## Report
 The `report` key points to a Raku file that evaluates to a